luigimo772/randvin/README.md

 # randvin
-A simple angular app for getting random VINs and copying them to your clipboard!
+A simple MEAN app for getting random VINs and copying them to your clipboard!